Victor Vlad Cornea

 Victor Vlad Cornea (born 24 September 1993) is a Romanian tennis player who specializes in doubles.
 He reached his highest ATP doubles ranking of No. 64 on 19 February 2024.
-He has won 14 ATP Challenger Tour doubles titles.
+He has won 15 ATP Challenger Tour doubles titles.

-He has six Davis Cup nominations for Team Romania.
+He has six Davis Cup selections for Team Romania.

 Career

 Cornea made his Grand Slam debut at the 2023 French Open with Zhang Zhizhen and at the 2023 US Open with Nikola Ćaćić.

 He reached the semifinals at the ATP 500 2023 Hamburg European Open with Cacic, defeating Bolivian pair of lucky losers Federico Zeballos and Boris Arias, and also Bolivian Hugo Dellien and Argentine Guido Pella.

 He qualified at the ATP 500 2023 Swiss Indoors as a lucky loser pair with Cacic and reached the quarterfinals by defeating Swiss duo Mika Brunold and Marc-Andrea Hüsler in straight sets.

 He recorded his first Grand Slam win on his debut at the 2024 Australian Open partnering with Sriram Balaji as an alternate pair over Italians Matteo Arnaldi and Andrea Pellegrino.